RobertATU/digital-rain-cpp/_posts/2024-03-11-digital-rain-cpp.md2024-03-11-digital-rain-cpp.md

 <img src="https://raw.githubusercontent.com/robertatu/digital-rain-cpp/main/doc/assets/RainClass.png" width="400" height="300">
 <img src="https://raw.githubusercontent.com/robertatu/digital-rain-cpp/main/doc/assets/Cloud.png" width="400" height="300">

-Each of these raindrops are called and allowed to call their function asynchronously as a result of using threads.
+Each of these instances are allowed to call their Fall() function asynchronously as a result of creating a vector of threads eac threads.
 When deciding how I would achieve this as asynchronous functionality I explored using both threads and futures.
 From my research I found that they where similiar in functionality.
 Futures can create threads when needed however it will not always do so, while using the threads library gives more explicit control over the creation of threads.
 From my testing with both using the task manager I found using threads better for resource usage.
 Memory was the resource effected by the increase of the number of threads and futures.
 Below are the results of creating large amounts of threads and then the same number of futures.
 As can be seen the threads seem to have less overhead as they use far less memory.
 This is why I decided to threads would suit the project better.

 10,000 Threads: